World Recreational Fishing Conference 9

 Rotterdam, the Netherlands: 4-8 JULY 2021

 From 4 till 8 July 2021, the 9th World Recreation Fishing Conference is taking place in the Netherlands.
-It will be organized by the Royal Dutch Angling Association Sportvisserij Nederland in the city of Rotterdam.
-This is the only conference where scientists from all over the world meet to exchange knowledge on all subjects involved in fish and recreational fishing.
-It is organized every three years, with each edition taking place in a different country.
+This is the only conference where scientists from all over the world meet to exchange knowledge on all subjects involved in fishbiology and recreational fishing.
+It will be hosted by the Royal Dutch Angling Association Sportvisserij Nederland in the city of Rotterdam.
+The WRFC is organized every three years, with each edition taking place in a different country.

 The conference will be hosted by The Royal Dutch Angling Association, ‘Sportvisserij Nederland’ in cooperation with the Ministry of Agriculture, Nature and Food Quality, the Ministry of Infrastructure and Water Management, the Radboud University Nijmegen and Wageningen University and Research.